 A mass exodus of blacks from the Democratic party would mean the end of the party, considering that it has no grassroots organizations actively cultivating new voters.

 Black voters should not wait for party bosses they must now demand that the democratic party hear their voices and give them the respect they deserve or launch a takeover of the Republican party.
-Racist whites in the Republican party who doesn’t like it can run back to the Democratic party as they did to the Republican party after the signing of the civil rights act.
+Racist whites in the Republican party who don’t like it can run back to the Democratic party as they did to the Republican party after the signing of the civil rights act.

 Hey, it’s possible, the tea party [Patriots] did it, why not?